igorkulman/ChangeMenuBarColor/README.md

 swift run ChangeMenuBarColor "/Users/igorkulman/wallpaper.jpg" "#CCCCCC"
 ```
 If everything goes well the utility will create a `wallpaper-adjusted.jpg` file with you new wallpaper image that will make the menu bar be shown in the color you want.

+## Limitations

+This utility can generate the wallpaper only for the main screen.

+## Contributing

+All contributions are welcomed!